musombaangel/BI-for-fitness-studio/README.md

 - **Electricity Monitoring Challenges** – Gathering reliable electricity usage data was difficult due to lack of existing tracking systems.

 ## **Conclusion**
-Implementing a BI solution for Home of Sweats provided actionable insights that enhanced operational efficiency, improved revenue tracking, and optimized resource allocation.
+Implementing a BI solution for the fitness centre provided actionable insights that enhanced operational efficiency, improved revenue tracking, and optimized resource allocation.
 The dashboard empowers management with real-time analytics, positioning the gym for sustainable growth.